February 23, 2025

 Gospel Acclamation

-This is the holy gospel according to John the 10th chapter.
+This is the holy gospel according to Luke the 6th chapter.

 Glory to you, O Lord.